 Bobo continued singing as a hobby, even when her mental capacities started to decline.
 Somehow, she managed to remember melodies and songs.
 Sometimes, she even sat on my piano and plunked out some tunes.

-I suppose she doesn’t remember any of this now.
+I suppose she died without remembering any of this.

-But I do.
+But I remember.
 And now, you do too.

 Bobo means grandmother.
 It’s a common term for Chinese-Indonesian families.
 Kung Kung means grandfather, another common Chinese-Indonesian term.

 In November 2020, my 93-year-old grandmother’s health condition dropped.
 After clearing with the necessary checks to confirm that it was not Covid, we admitted her to the hospital for about a week.
 Honestly speaking, her 4 sons, 4 daughters-in-laws, 12 grandchildren, and 9 great-grandchildren probably all had the same thought: Bobo Lie (that’s what we call her) is going to die soon.
 Her sons even gathered in the hospital room, hosting a masked service.
 Just in case.